-Nonstick cookware and bakeware can produce chef-quality results if you make the time and effort to use and care for it properly.
-While you should always check with your product's manufacturer for specific recommendations, here are some general rules for top performance from your nonstick cookware.
+Nonstick cookware and bakeware can produce chef-quality results if you take the time and effort to use and care for it properly.
+Improper cleaning can warp or ruin the nonstick cookware.
+While you should always check with your product's manufacturer for specific recommendations, there are some general cleaning rules that will help garner top performance and durability from your nonstick cookware.

 Nonstick cookware performs better at slightly lower temperatures than standard cookware; experimentation will help you find the perfect settings.
 Calphalon recommends what it calls the "butter test": Heat the pan on medium-high, and when its rim feels hot to the touch, add a pat of butter.
 If it bubbles, the heat is right.
 If it browns quickly and burns, clean out the pan and try again at a lower heat setting.

-The greatest advantage of nonstick cookware is that it needs no butter or oil to release the food cleanly, but you can certainly add fats for taste and texture.
-It's the perfect cookware for people who are watching their weight or cholesterol levels or who are following a heart-healthy menu.
+The greatest advantage of nonstick cookware is that it needs no butter or oil to keep the food from sticking, but you can certainly add fats for taste and texture.
+It's the perfect cookware for people who are watching their weight or cholesterol levels or who are following a heart-healthy diet.

 Whether you invest in a high-quality set of cookware or buy one bargain pan, you can greatly extend the lifespan of your nonstick cookware with careful use, meticulous cleaning, and mindful storage.

 Caring for Your Non-Stick Skillets.
 American Heart Association.